 As we age, we are making sure to provide for our living expenses but then later on, we can make a more significant gift from our estate.
 We believe that the SLSO will continue to make a significant effort to make the music accessible to citizens of the St. Louis area as well as visitors to our wonderful city.
-With our gift, we want to help accessibility always to be part of the SLSO mission.
+With our gift, we want accessibility to always be part of the SLSO mission.